 What makes this dish unique is how it eaten.
 Banh Trang means rice cracker and Dap means hit or crush.
 You crush the rice crackers up with an open palm and then dip the pieces into the sauce to enjoy.

-The pork rolls was one of Rosemary’s favorite Vietnamese dishes on the Da Nang food tour.
-Though the special anchovy fish sauce is an acquired taste as the flavors and smells are pungent.
+The pork rolls was one of Rosemary’s favorite Vietnamese dishes on the food tour Danang.
+Though the special anchovy fish sauce is an acquired taste as the flavors and smell are pungent.

 We love Vietnamese desserts and have enjoyed their unique flavors throughout the country.
 One dessert we had not had before was the traditional Vietnamese ice cream or Kem at our fourth stop.